 The Role of Temperature

-Temperature is hugely significant throughout the whole life cycle of the pizza dough.
+Temperature is hugely significant throughout the whole life cycle of pizza dough.

 Before Baking